ooni/ooni.org/content/post/2020-06-09-ooni-run-usability-study-findings.md

 The suggestions and feature requests provided by survey respondents are summarized below:

-* Shorten the OONI Run links(and widget code) so that it’s easy to share them and test long lists of URLs (without links breaking or having to generate multiple OONI Run links);
+* **Shorten the OONI Run links** (and widget code) so that it’s easy to share them and test long lists of URLs (without links breaking or having to generate multiple OONI Run links);
-* Add ability to generate (and share) OONI Run links directly through the OONI Probe mobile app(rather than through a separate platform);
+* Add ability to **generate (and share) OONI Run links directly through the OONI Probe mobile app** (rather than through a separate platform);
-* Ability to easily and quickly edit the URLs included in generated OONI Run links and buttons;
+* Ability to **easily and quickly edit the URLs** included in generated OONI Run links and buttons;
-* Add ability to generate a (short) OONI Run link based on all tests(rather than having to generate separate OONI Run links for each test);
+* Add ability to **generate a (short) OONI Run link based on all tests** (rather than having to generate separate OONI Run links for each test);
-* Add ability to track and aggregate all measurements collected by measurement campaign volunteers(based on the use of specific OONI Run links) in one place (rather than having to search for relevant measurements through OONI Explorer -- without knowing if those measurements were collected by the volunteers of a specific campaign of not);
+* Add ability to **track and aggregate all measurements collected by measurement campaign volunteers** (based on the use of specific OONI Run links) in one place (rather than having to search for relevant measurements through OONI Explorer -- without knowing if those measurements were collected by the volunteers of a specific campaign of not);
-* Add ability to easily export/retrieve measurements generated from a specific OONI Run link (as part of a campaign);
+* Add ability to easily **export/retrieve measurements generated from a specific OONI Run link** (as part of a campaign);
-* Enable users to easily add URLs (included in OONI Run links/buttons) to the Citizen Lab test lists (ideally, without having to use GitHub) and explain and remind them (within the OONI Run platform) of the need to do so;
+* Enable users to **easily add URLs (included in OONI Run links/buttons) to the Citizen Lab test lists** (ideally, without having to use GitHub) and explain and remind them (within the OONI Run platform) of the need to do so;
-* Add support for automatically adding URLs (included in generated OONI Run links/buttons) to the Citizen Lab test lists (without requiring the time and effort of users);
+* Add support for **automatically adding URLs (included in generated OONI Run links/buttons) to the Citizen Lab test lists** (without requiring the time and effort of users);
-* Add Instant Messaging tests (and other missing OONI Probe tests) to the OONI Run platform (to more easily coordinate the testing of social media apps);
+* **Add Instant Messaging tests** (and other missing OONI Probe tests) to the OONI Run platform (to more easily coordinate the testing of social media apps);
-* Enable the easy/quick generation of OONI Run links/buttons based on social media websites and apps(since they are frequently blocked around the world and require coordinated testing the most);
+* Enable the easy/quick **generation of OONI Run links/buttons based on social media websites and apps** (since they are frequently blocked around the world and require coordinated testing the most);
-* Enable the easy/quick generation of OONI Run links/buttons based on the Citizen Lab test lists;
+* Enable the easy/quick **generation of OONI Run links/buttons based on the Citizen Lab test lists**;
-* Enable the easy/quick generation of OONI Run links/buttons based on specific categories(for example, using the Citizen Lab category codes and test lists);
+* Enable the easy/quick **generation of OONI Run links/buttons based on specific categories** (for example, using the Citizen Lab category codes and test lists);
-* Make estimate runtime in OONI Probe mobile app more predictable(to set expectations for volunteers in measurement campaigns);
+* Make **estimate runtime** in OONI Probe mobile app more predictable (to set expectations for volunteers in measurement campaigns);
-* Add support for running OONI Run links on OONI Probe desktop and probe-cli;
+* Add support for **running OONI Run links on OONI Probe desktop and probe-cli**;
-* Add ability to share generated OONI Run links with testers directly through the OONI Run platform (rather than having to use email or other messaging services);
+* Add ability to **share generated OONI Run links with testers directly through the OONI Run platform** (rather than having to use email or other messaging services);
-* Enable testers to re-run OONI Run links (and provide reminders);
+* Enable testers to **re-run OONI Run links** (and provide reminders);
-* Localize the OONI Run platform (i.e. support more languages, other than English);
+* **Localize the OONI Run platform** (i.e. support more languages, other than English);
-* Provide a visual guide (such as a screencast) explaining what OONI Run is, what it’s for, how they can use it, and what they should expect from it (for new users) ;
+* Provide a **visual guide** (such as a screencast) explaining what OONI Run is, what it’s for, how they can use it, and what they should expect from it (for new users) ;
-* Link to a FAQ section (inside the OONI Run platform) answering questions around using OONI Run (for example, what to do when encountering an error);
+* Link to a **FAQ section** (inside the OONI Run platform) answering questions around using OONI Run (for example, what to do when encountering an error);
-* Provide a guide which includes step-by-step instructions (with screenshots), explaining how to use OONI Run;
+* Provide a **guide which includes step-by-step instructions** (with screenshots), explaining how to use OONI Run;
-* Provide documentation that contextualizes OONI Run and which shares examples of how other community members use it as part of campaigns and advocacy efforts;
+* Provide **documentation that contextualizes OONI Run** and which shares examples of how other community members use it as part of campaigns and advocacy efforts;
 * Once a link/button has been generated, provide a message communicating next steps and expectations to users (for example, “Thank you for generating a link.
 Please share it via email with other OONI Probe users.
 You can now close this page.
 The results will be published on OONI Explorer once the link is used.”)
 * Provide examples of URLs in the OONI Run platform so that new users can better understand what they’re supposed to do;
 * Add test for HTTPS middlebox detection (man-in-the-middle-attacks);